 We have a mission statement, "To promote community-engaged pedagogy that sees students and communities as co-learners of AI as a skill and co-teachers of what AI can be."

 All PHAI folk are encouraged to put into their own words what that mission statement means to them, then to let that "restatement" (along with some help from others in the lab) guide them on their projects: to ask and answer new questions, to pioneer new applications or methods, or to oversee and maintain public initiatives.

-Students and community participants in these projects are encouraged to find and put into words their own reinterpretation of the Lab mission statement.
-We believe this to be the best way to ensure that the Lab continues to make meaningfully, contextualized changes in those individuals' and their communities' lives.
+We believe that this is the best way to make sure that the PHAI Lab continues to make meaningful changes in PHAI folks' and their communities' lives.

-🙋 "The Gemini Circuit" The PHAI Lab is seeking an affiliate to oversee a public reading series on AI.
+"The Gemini Circuit" We need help 🙋!
+We are seeking a lab member to oversee a public reading series on AI.
 The literary history of AI is closely related to the literary traditions of Frankenstein and Pinocchio.
 At meetings for this series, you would invite a speaker to read from a literary work in this area, then lead/facilitate a discussion on what this work or passage says about AI, our relationship with futures and technologies, and being human.
 We would then close each meeting with a preview of the next reading to be featured on the "circuit," and occasionally invite a generative artist whose work incorporates or collaborates with an AI-as-an-author.